The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Where the disposal is a gift and the donor wishes to retain some benefit for himself, the tax consequences of a GWR may be avoided if he gives full consideration for the benefit.
 This exception applies specifically to gifts of land and chattels: occupation, enjoyment or possession of the gifted property is disregarded if it is for full consideration in money or money’s worth.

 The exception has led to gift and leaseback arrangements.
 A donor may give away property then take a commercial lease for continued occupation or enjoyment.
 Ideally a market rent should be determined on an arm’s length basis with each party to the bargain being independently advised.
-The process should be reasonably straightforward for arrangements with land as there is an established market and professional valuers for all types of interest.
-For example, a parent who has gifted a house to a child (but wants to remain in occupation) can pay market rent to the child to avoid the GWR provisions.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 IntroductionSubsistence is the amount incurred as a consequence of business travel.
 Typically it relates to accommodation and meal costs incurred.
 These amounts are allowed because they are associated with the necessary travel.
 See the Travel expenses guidance note for more information of when

 IP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marked the end of the Brexit transition / implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time, key transitional arrangements came to an end and significant changes began to take effect across the UK’s